-I’ve talked to a number of people about their experience with lullabies as a child and as a parent, and one thing is certain about lullabies: they create strong feelings and memories.
-Clearly lullabies are held in the heart.
+I’ve talked to several people about their experience with lullabies as a child and as a parent, and one thing is certain about lullabies: they create strong feelings and memories.
+Clearly, lullabies are held in the heart.

 “I had the book “A treasury for one-year-olds” and sang the first half of it to my kids every single night for the first 4 years of their lives.
 They never got tired of those sung nursery rhymes.
 Some of my favorite memories of their babyhood!”